-Documentary Work Across Campus
+Documentary Work across Campus

 Harry T. Burleigh exhibit in the Arthur Zankel Music Center lobby.

-Throughout the semester, Skidmore presented a host of interesting, unique and well-researched documentary projects; some were developed through designated classes and some were extra-curricular.
-Two particular documentary projects worth highlighting include work from Professor Elizabeth Macy’s Blues and African American Musical Heritage class and professor Bernardo Rios’ Visual Anthropology course.
+Throughout the semester, Skidmore presented a host of interesting, unique and well-researched documentary projects; some were developed through designated classes, and some were extracurricular.
+Two particular documentary projects worth highlighting include work from Visiting Assistant Professor Elizabeth Macy’s "Blues and African American Musical Heritage" class and Assistant Professor Bernardo Rios’s "Visual Anthropology" course.
 Each class used a different documentary form to communicate the researched story to share with the class and the greater Skidmore and Saratoga Springs communities.

-To complete the exhibit, students formed groups and worked on specific sections: Burleigh’s life and times, Burleigh in Saratoga, African Americans in Saratoga Springs and African American musical heritage.
-Student, Olivia Cox, worked on the Burleigh in Saratoga panel focusing on the spaces Burleigh worked in and how he impacted them.
-She spoke about the uniqueness of the project saying, “it was really fun to look back at history in a very tactile way,” marveling at how “it was so cool to see primary sources and connect them to an important musical figure.”
+To complete the exhibit, students formed groups and worked on specific sections: Burleigh’s life and times, Burleigh in Saratoga, African-Americans in Saratoga Springs and African-American musical heritage.
+Student Olivia Cox worked on the Burleigh in Saratoga panel, focusing on the spaces Burleigh worked in and how he impacted them.
+She spoke about the uniqueness of the project saying, “It was really fun to look back at history in a very tactile way,” marveling at how “it was so cool to see primary sources and connect them to an important musical figure.”

 Programs for the evening's events